 With a golf marathon or 100 holes of golf fundraiser, golf participants commit to raising money for your cause by collecting pledges and donations.
-Friends and family support them by offering per hole or flat-rate donations.
+Friends and family support them by offering per-hole or flat-rate donations.
 Usually, the golfer is not charged to play in your fundraising golf tournament if they meet your minimum fundraising standards.
-Free golf – that will really give your golfers an incentive to fundraise for your organization.
-Also, consider offering donated prizes or cash awards to the top fundraisers, creating some healthy competition.
+Free golf – that will give your golfers an incentive to fundraise for your organization.
+Also, consider offering donated prizes or cash awards to the top fundraisers, creating healthy competition.

 Recruit Website and Program Sponsors

-Include an Online Raffle or Charity Auction to Boost Revenue
+Include Campaigns to Boost Revenue

 Just like with a traditional golf tournament, you’ll want to consider additional golf tournament fundraising ideas to raise more from your supporters.

 Fundraising raffles are a great add-on for charity golf tournaments.
 Raffles can be run throughout the tournament life cycle with items donated from your tournament sponsors or as 50/50 cash pots.
 Winning donors are selected at random at the tournament after-party.
-A successful fundraising raffle can produce high-profit margins with few upfront costs.
+A successful fundraising raffle can produce high profit margins with few upfront costs.

 Another great option to boost golf tournament revenue is to host an online auction.
 Simply create your auction website and add auction categories and items.
 Set the time for online bidding and begin advertising your auction via online and social media channels.
 Bids are made online and via text to bid.
 Promote the auction throughout your virtual tournament and after-party.
 Auction winners are automatically charged when the auction ends.